Version2beta/talks/irrational_to_functional/irrational_to_functional.md

+to do

+change us to you whenever I'm not included

+change me to us

 # From irrational configuration system to functional data store

 This is my talk for Code Mesh 2015 in London.
 The abstract I submit reads as such: